Oregon advocates honored for their work on behalf of victims

 Attorney General John Kroger today gathered with victims, advocates, members of the law enforcement community and elected officials for the annual commemoration of National Crime Victims’ Rights Week.

 Every year, the Oregon Department of Justice Crime Victims’ Services Division recognizes National Crime Victims’ Rights Week by honoring those who have fought to protect crime victims and give them a voice in the criminal justice system.
-The theme for 2011 is Reshaping the Future, Honoring the Past which recalls a time in recent history when, among other injustices, victims and their families were excluded from courtroom proceedings and victims of assault were forced to pay for the medical bills and other expenses incurred as a result of the crime.
+The theme for 2012 is “Extending the Vision: Reaching Every Victim.”

 The Department of Justice has long worked to uphold and advance crime victims’ rights.
 During the 2009 legislative session, DOJ proposed and the Oregon Legislature passed landmark legislation to allow crime victims to uphold their constitutional rights in a court of law.
 The Attorney General’s Task Force on Victims’ Rights Enforcement continues to develop legislative recommendations to further improve the protections and rights granted to victims of crime in Oregon.